 Tip #3: Understand What Extra Fees May Be Applied to Your Shipping Overhead

 FedEx and UPS alike have a way of sneaking on extra surcharges much to the surprise of many of their customers.
 It’s critical, however, for shippers to confidently understand what surcharges may be applied during the holiday season to best understand what extra variables may be impacting their shipping and costs alike.
 Leveraging a parcel auditing strategy into your shipping process can help you capture refunds on charges you may be billed for unnecessarily – while also helping to reduce your at-large parcel overhead.
 To ensure your holidays aren’t filled with extra, avoidable costs, begin implementing a parcel auditing strategy into your shipping efforts.
-With no set-up fee, monthly fees or cancellation costs, there’s zero excuses not to begin incorporating parcel auditing into your holiday shipping efforts… and beyond.
+With no set-up fee, monthly fees or cancellation costs, there are zero excuses not to begin incorporating parcel auditing into your holiday shipping efforts… and beyond.
 Discover more about how parcel auditing can help your business here.

-Finally, shipping expectations among consumers are no longer what they used to be.
+Finally, holiday shipping season expectations among consumers are no longer what they used to be.
 Their expectations for same day or next day delivery are becoming the norm versus the exception while their preference to shop online is becoming more dependent on mobile, easy-to-navigate websites with the ability to identify preferred shipping preferences.
 Keeping these key factors in mind, aim to please this holiday season by catering to your customer expectations while also having a clear understanding of carrier holiday schedules, extra surcharges that may be applied to your shipping efforts and how you can save money on your parcel overhead this holiday season thanks to parcel audit recovery.